 1 – 1/2 teaspoon baking powder

 1/2 cup chopped pecans or walnuts

 1. Dust a little flour over the raisins and nuts, coating them lightly.

 3. Add the sugar gradually, while beating, till the mix is creamy.

 5. Sift together the dry ingredients; add to the egg mixture.

 6. Add booze, mix.

 7. Stir in the raisins and nuts.
 Mix quickly but thoroughly.

 8. Pour the batter into a greased, floured rectangular pan or one lined with baking paper.
 Bake for 1 hour.

-Cut the cake into diamond shapes while it’s in the pan, to serve.
+Cut the cake into diamond shapes while it’s in the pan.